0xTycoon/alien-flip/README.md

  by burning the token can resume.
 This time everyone will receive 10% extra ETH per each token burned.

+# Using this repo

+It's using nodejs and Hardhat, the test is run against a forked Mainnet.

+rename `hardhat.config.js.dist` to `hardhat.config.js` and paste in your Alchemy API where it says 'YOUR-API-KEY-HERE'

 ```shell
 npx hardhat help
 npx hardhat test